That’s the time it took me to research eCommerce platforms and write this article.

 - Premium Magento Commerce includes cloud-hosting services for enterprises, like Samsung and Nespresso.
 To get a quote, companies fill in a contact form.

 WooCommerce is an open-source WordPress plugin that adds eCommerce functionality to your existing website.
 It might not be the best eCommerce platform for beginners unless you can afford to hire a developer or have enough time to learn how to use WordPress yourself.

-- You get an entire WordPress plugin library and dedicated WooCommerce extensions with the necessary features to configure your online shop
+- You get an entire WordPress plugin library and dedicated WooCommerce plugins with the necessary features to configure your online shop

 - No limit on how you want to design a homepage, menus, or site structure

 - It includes inventory management, coupons, and product pages integrated into your existing backend